Plus the tools to help you find the cheapest petrol station near you.

 How to find the cheapest petrol near you

-There are a couple of websites which compare the prices of petrol based on whatever postcode you enter.
+There are also a couple of websites which compare the prices of petrol based on whatever postcode you enter.
+These can be handy if you know in advance you need to fill up but they’re less useful if you’re driving!

 You get 20 searches per week if you register, with five results per search.